avalonzone/de_coninck/README.md

 ## About This project

-We assume that you have setup a suitable environnement to run the LARAVEL 10 application.
+We assume that you have setup a suitable environnement to run the LARAVEL 10 applications.
-You must be familliar with Linux, APT, Apache, PHP, PHP Artisan, DNS, Mysql/MariaDB, SSH, SSL
+You must be familliar with Linux, APT, Apache, PHP, PHP Artisan, DNS, Mysql/MariaDB, SSH, SSL if you plan host this on a dedicated server.

 ## The following setup has been created to host the project